C3 Mini-Lathe Beginners |

 Usually you must get a mechanical arm with a magnetic base to hold the dial indicator firmly in place.

-In the workshop there are countless uses for dial indicators.
+In the metalworking workshop there are countless uses for dial indicators.
 Tramming mills.
 Aligning work in the milling vice.
 Setting up work in a fixed steady or testing the runout of a lathe.
 The possibilities are endless.

 |